Iran Makes Arrests Over Accidental Downing Of Ukrainian Airliner

 Iran's officials had previously denied that its military may have shot down Ukraine International Airlines Flight 752 last Wednesday, even as the catastrophe's timing — just after Iran launched missiles at U.S. assets in Iraq — immediately raised suspicions that the jet had been targeted by mistake.
 Iran's missile strike was in retaliation for the U.S. killing Iranian military commander Qassem Soleimani in Baghdad.

 As Rouhani called on the judiciary to dedicate a special court to the inquiry, he said Iran owes a debt of responsibility to those who died.
-The plane had been carrying 82 Iranians, 57 Canadians, and a number of other foreign nationals.
+The plane had been carrying 82 Iranians, 57 Canadians and a number of other foreign nationals.
 Many of them had dual citizenship.

 "This is not an ordinary case.
 The entire world will monitor the proposed court," Rouhani said, according to The Tehran Times.
 He added, "I myself, due to my somehow knowledge about air defense issue, say that only one person can't be guilty in this adventure, so there are some others.
 I want (the relevant bodies) to explain the issue honestly to the people."